maxjiang216/maxjiang216.github.io/_posts/2023-10-19-extending-saifs-stats.md

 "Bitcoin's volatility derives from the fact that its **supply is utterly inflexible and not responsive to demand changes** [...]
 For any regular commodity, the variation in demand will affect the production decisions of producers of the commodity: **an increase in demand causes them to increase their production, moderating the rise in the price** [...] **a decrease in demand would cause producers to decrease their supply**."

 That being said, as Bitcoin's price increases and thus the liquidity of the Bitcoin market increases, the price volatility will naturally go down.
 In 2021, Bloomberg published the article [Have $93 Million?
-You May Be Able to Boost Bitcoin’s Price by 1%](https://www.bloomberg.com/news/articles/2021-03-18/have-93-million-you-may-be-able-to-boost-bitcoin-s-price-by-1) about Bitcoin's relatively sensitive price. $93 million is relatively small. large organizations such as MicroStrategy and the El Salvadorean government often buy much more than that in a single day.
+You May Be Able to Boost Bitcoin’s Price by 1%](https://www.bloomberg.com/news/articles/2021-03-18/have-93-million-you-may-be-able-to-boost-bitcoin-s-price-by-1) about Bitcoin's relatively sensitive price. $93 million is relatively small.
+Large organizations such as MicroStrategy and the El Salvadorean government often buy much more than that in a single day.
 As Bitcoin's market cap increases, it will take more and more capital to appreciably change Bitcoin's price.
 From the Bitcoin Standard:

 "[A]s the size of the market grows, along with the sophistication and the depth of the financial institutions dealing with Bitcoin, this volatility will likely decline.
 With a larger and more liquid market, the daily variations in demand are likely to become relatively smaller."